ansh01rawat/Python-DSA-journey/miniProjects/Student management system/readme.md

 ## Overview

-Student Management System is a simple Python-based console application that allows users to manage student records through a menu-driven interface.
+The **Student Management System** is a console-based Python application that allows users to manage student records efficiently through a menu-driven interface.

-The project demonstrates the use of Python dictionaries, functions, loops, exception handling, and CRUD (Create, Read, Delete) operations.
+This project demonstrates the use of Python fundamentals such as dictionaries, functions, loops, exception handling, and CRUD operations.

 ---